 SUMMA

-The goal of the Stanford University Minority Medical Alliance (SUMMA) is to increase diversity in the health professions in order to better care for underserved communities.
+The goal of the Stanford University Minority Medical Alliance (SUMMA) Conference is to equip premedical and pre-health students with tools to apply to medical school and other health training programs.
+The SUMMA Conference was founded in 1990 by our SUMMA medical students to better care for underserved communities.
 Our annual pre-health conference is one of the oldest on the West Coast and draws hundreds of students from throughout California and the nation.
+The SUMMA Conference is open to all students from all backgrounds interested in pursuing a career in medicine to address health inequities.

 SUMMA is a coalition of Stanford medical students, including representatives from: